-Our camps in Cyprus run alongside Perry Agass’s elite TriSutto squad.
+Our camps are run alongside Perry Agass’s elite TriSutto squad.
 But the aim of the week is not to see whether you can keep up or about how much training you can complete.
 It’s to give you an insight into the TriSutto methods, provide practical advice to take away and use in your training in your quest to become a better triathlete.

 There is no pre-determined schedule for the week – it will vary according to the needs and goals of the members of group and may be influenced by the weather.